davidmhunt/mmWaveStudioProcessing/Guides/IWR6843ISK Notes.md

 If you have everything set up properly but UniFlash/mmWave Studio can't seem to connect to the board, you may have a driver issue - refer to page 59 for installation info.

 Make sure you only have one process using that card - remember to close the demo, for example.

+Remember to power cycle (turn off and on) the card between flashes.